NOAA-ORR-ERD/geometry_utils/README.rst

 Some of the functions a pure (numpy) python, and some are written in Cython, or C wrapped in Cython.

-Most are vectorized, for fast results. e.g. polygon_inside will check whether multiple points are in a single polygon all in C.
+Most are vectorized, for fast results. e.g. ``polygon_inside`` will check whether multiple points are in a single polygon all in compiled code.

 Features
 ========

-This is a start, but it will likely never be very comprehensive.
+This is a start, and it will likely never be very comprehensive, but there are useful utilities here.

 NOTE: this is all 2D euclidean geometry

-Basic polygon manipulation
+* Basic polygon manipulation

-Some rectangle (bounding box) functionality
+* Some rectangle (bounding box) functionality

 Data Structures
 ---------------

-The goal is not to have specialized data structures, but to use "normal" numpy arrays (usually float64) to represent geometrical objects.
+The goal is to not have specialized data structures, but to use "normal" numpy arrays (usually with dtype ``float64``) to represent geometrical objects.

-Most functions will (like numpy itself) take standard Python data structures (such as lists) and convert to numpy arrays as needed (`np.asarray()`).
+Most functions will (like numpy itself) take standard Python data structures (such as lists) and convert to numpy arrays as needed (``np.asarray()``).

-points
+Points
 ......

 Points are represented by a shape: ``(2,)`` array (or 2-tuple):